-Women’s reservation bill approved by Union Cabinet, to be introduced in Lok Sabha today
+Women’s reservation bill introduced in Lok Sabha

 In the Lok Sabha, currently there are 78 women MPs out of 543 legislators, accounting for less than 15% of the total strength.
 In the Rajya Sabha, there are 24 women MPs (14%) out of its current strength of 245.

-Women have less than 10% women representation in several state assemblies, including Madhya Pradesh, Andhra Pradesh, Tamil Nadu, Kerala, Arunachal Pradesh, Assam, Odisha, and Gujarat.
+Women have less than 10% representation in several state assemblies, including Madhya Pradesh, Andhra Pradesh, Tamil Nadu, Kerala, Arunachal Pradesh, Assam, Odisha, and Gujarat.

 Bihar, Uttar Pradesh, Haryana, Delhi, Punjab, Rajasthan and Uttrakhand have 10-12% women MLA representation.
 Chattisgarh has the highest women representation at 14.44%, followed by West Bengal at 13.7% and Jharkhand at 12.35%.